 Discovering How Leather is Graded in 4 Easy Steps

-While leather is usually categorized into five different grades of leather (the four above, plus bonded), there are as many grades of leather material as there are leather tanneries.
+Leather is categorized into five different grades of leather: top-grain, full-grain, split-grain, genuine, and bonded.
+This is a generalization as there are many grades of leather material as there are leather tanneries.

 Each grade represents different attributes of the leather and can contribute to durability, wear-resistance, and how the leather feels next to your skin.

-Depending on the leather item and how you’ll use it, you may want to consider a specific quality to ensure that the item lives up to your expectations.
+Depending on the leather item in question and how you’ll use it, you may want to consider a specific quality to ensure that the item lives up to your expectations.

 If you plan on buying leather goods, you’ll want to be armed with as much knowledge as possible to ensure you get the best value for your money.